JSBACH100/omdb_sample_project/README.md

 Will locally run the production code located in the `build` folder after running the build script.

+## Testing SSR

-## View only the content that is being server side rendered by disabled javascript in chrome dev tools.
+View only the content that is being server side rendered by disabled javascript in chrome dev tools.
 Instructions [here](https://developer.chrome.com/docs/devtools/javascript/disable).

+## Live app

+View the live version deployed using Verel's CI/CD flow [here](https://omdb-sample-project.vercel.app/)